Vanishborn/intronomicon-db/README.md

 pip install requests
 ```

-### Check sqlite3 Availability
+### Check SQLite Availability

-Sqlite is most likely built in on a Mac or recent Linux installations.
+SQLite is most likely built in on a Mac or recent Linux installations.

-The following command returns the version of your sqlite3 installation:
+The following command returns the version of your SQLite installation:

 ```
 sqlite3 --version